gradio-app/gradio/guides/building_a_pictionary_app.md

 How well can an algorithm guess what you're drawing?
 A few years ago, Google released the **Quick Draw** dataset, which contains drawings made by humans of a variety of every objects.
 Researchers have used this dataset to train models to guess Pictionary-style drawings.
 Such models are perfect to use with Gradio's *sketchpad* input, so in this tutorial we will build a Pictionary web application using Gradio.
 We will be able to build the whole web application in Python, and will look like this (try drawing something!):

-<iframe src="https://hf.space/gradioiframe/abidlabs/draw2/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>
+<iframe src="https://hf.space/gradioiframe/abidlabs/draw2/+" frameBorder="0" height="450" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

 Let's get started!

 ### Prerequisites

 Make sure you have the `gradio` Python package already [installed](/getting_started).
-To use the pretrained sketcpad model, also install `torch`.
+To use the pretrained sketchpad model, also install `torch`.

 ## Step 1 — Setting up the Sketch Recognition Model

-First, you will need to have a sketch recognition model that you have either trained yourself or you will need to download a pretrained model.
-Since many researchers have already trained their own models, in this tutorial, we will use a 1.5 MB pretrained chatbot model trained by Nate Raw, that [you can download here](https://huggingface.co/spaces/nateraw/quickdraw/blob/main/pytorch_model.bin).
+First, you will need a sketch recognition model.
+Since many researchers have already trained their own models on the Quick Draw dataset, we will use a pretrained model in this tutorial.
+Our model is a light 1.5 MB  model trained by Nate Raw, that [you can download here](https://huggingface.co/spaces/nateraw/quickdraw/blob/main/pytorch_model.bin).

 If you are interested, here [is the code](https://github.com/nateraw/quickdraw-pytorch) that was used to train the model.
 We will simply load the pretrained model in PyTorch, as follows: